Skip to main content

 The groundwater standards for metolachlor were adopted in Cycle 2 (1988) and updated in Cycle 9 (2010).

-Metolachlor is a pesticide used to treat weeds in a number of agricultural, lawn, and forest plants.
-Animal studies have shown that metolachlor can affect the liver, body weight, and offspring development.
+Metolachlor is a pesticide used to treat weeds.
+Studies have shown that high levels metolachlor can affect the liver, body weight, and development.

-The combined groundwater standards for metolachlor ethane sulfonic acid (ESA) and metolachlor oxanilic acid (OSA) were adopted in Cycle 9 (2010).
+The combined groundwater standards for metolachlor ethane sulfonic acid (ESA) and metolachlor oxanilic acid (OXA) were adopted in Cycle 9 (2010).

 Metolachlor ESA and metolachlor OXA are breakdown products of the pesticide, metolachlor.
-Animal studies have shown that metolachlor ESA and OXA have very little toxicity.
+Studies have shown that high levels of metolachlor ESA and OXA have very little toxicity.

 Metribuzin